Continuing Education Activity

-Managing cinchonism requires an interprofessional team of healthcare providers that includes a nurse, pharmacist, toxicologist, and a number of clinicians in different specialties.
+Managing cinchonism requires an interprofessional team of healthcare providers that includes clinicians in various specialties, nurses, pharmacists, and a toxicologist.
 Duties may include:

-- Monitor the patient for signs and symptoms of vision loss, cardiac arrhythmias, and hemodynamic instability
+- Monitoring the patient for signs and symptoms of vision loss, cardiac arrhythmias, and hemodynamic instability

-- Consult with a toxicologist concerning the benefit of therapies to reduce serum levels
+- Consulting with a toxicologist concerning the benefit of therapies to reduce serum levels

-- Consult with the ophthalmologist concerning vision loss
+- Consulting with the ophthalmologist concerning vision loss

-- Consult with the cardiologist concerning the risk of cardiac arrhythmias
+- Consulting with the cardiologist concerning the risk of cardiac arrhythmias

-- Consult with the hospitalist or intensivist about intensive care unit (ICU) care and monitoring while in hospital
+- Consulting with the hospitalist or intensivist about intensive care unit (ICU) care and monitoring while in the hospital

 All interprofessional team members must immediately communicate with other specialists if they note any deterioration of the patient's condition.
 Communication also includes maintaining meticulous patient records so that all care team members can access the same accurate, updated patient data.
 These interprofessional strategies will help drive the best possible patient results.
 [Level 5]